 Yes.
 I charge $5/head for this service.

-No. I am happy to recommend other, experienced shearers who shear llama and alpaca.
+No. I am happy to recommend other, experienced shearers who shear these animals, and who have and maintain the proper gear to do so.

 Please note that you must have all of the necessary drenching equipment (drugs/drench/wormer in sufficient quantity, drenching gun(s) in good condition) and each animal’s weight in order to formulate the proper dose.
 I am of the “weigh, don’t guess” school of thought: if you do not know how much your sheep weighs and have no scale to determine it, I cannot advise guessing.